 10. Merida

 The city’s cuisine has a very cool fusion of indigenous Mayan flavors, European ingredients, and some Middle Eastern (Lebanese) flavors.
-So as you can tell, it’s pretty unique.

 One iconic dish is cochinita pibil, a slow-roasted marinated pork dish.
 It’s traditionally cooked underground in banana leaves, and the results get you this tender, flavorful meat.